 Ann Lawrence embraced a lawnless yard out of practicality.
 The 80-year-old San Antonian, disabled at the time of her conversion, was no longer able to push a lawnmower, nor could she afford a mow-and-blow crew on her Social Security income.
 She presented a plan to remove grass from her landscape to the Lookout Creek Canyon Homeowners Association on.
 At first it was rejected for featuring “too much mulch.”
 After amending the plan, it was approved.

 Those in the native plant business like Donald and Melanie Gerber, owners of San Antonio’s Pollinatives native plant nursery, welcome the change.
 Donald expressed optimism about their business and what he sees as an embrace of native plants and a rejection of lawns.
-He said the nursery industry trade magazines present the change in mindset as a generational shift.
+He said the nursery industry trade magazines present the change as a generational shift.
 “Broadly, boomers are into their lawns and millennials and younger are not,” he said.

 Lawn-and-order landscaping has roots in European aristocracy, inspired by Versailles and popularized by George Washington’s Mount Vernon and Thomas Jefferson’s Monticello.
 Outdated city codes and rules created by Homeowners Associations (HOAs), continue to encourage lawns.
 The rationale?
 A lush, well maintained lawn provides a familiar green welcome mat to properties large or small, and signals wealth, status, control, and a sense of belonging.